Louis-Albert Bourgault-Ducoudray: Career

 Bourgault had an immense interest in foreign music, but one of his more obsessive interests lay in pentatonic Eastern scales.
 Anachronistic for the time, he composed a two-part work in 1882 called Rapsodie cambodgienne with genuine gamelan instruments and Cambodian musical themes.
 The eventual performance of this piece in 1889 was spurred on by Bourgault and Debussy's attending of the World's Fair in Paris during the latter half of 1889.
 Between 1883 and 1892 Bourgault met with Pyotr Ilyich Tchaikovsky a number of times to discuss the burgeoning Russian composers as well as each composer's endeavours.

 Bourgault was also interested in historical figures, notably fellow Bretons, and in collecting and editing Breton folk music, of which he was a pioneer.
 He wrote operas dealing with both Vasco da Gama and Anne of Brittany.
 He wrote many other operas, choral works and orchestral music and published several collections of folksongs, mainly Greek, Breton, Irish, Welsh, and Scottish.
 Among his final compositions was a mass.
 He also wrote a biography of Franz Schubert.
 Bourgault's primary librettist was Louis Gallet.

 He gave a lecture concerning his philosophy at the 1878 Universal Exhibition in Paris.
 He said:

 No element of expression existing in a tune of any kind, however ancient, however remote in origin, must be banished from our musical idiom.
 All modes, old and new, European or exotic, insofar as they are capable of serving an expressive purpose, must be admitted by us and used by composers.
 I believe that the polyphonic principle may be applied to all kinds of scales.
 Our two modes, the major and minor, have been so thoroughly exploited that we should welcome all elements of expression by which the musical idiom may be rejuvenated.

 Bourgault was one of the first western European composers to be influenced by what is now known as world music.
 His devotion led many other composers, including his student Debussy, to study it more intensely.
 He also taught Victoria Cartier, noted Canadian music educator.

+La Conjuration des Fleurs was revived in Paris in October 2024.